chloedizon/interactivemedia/Assessment 3 Merge/App/README.md

 2. Double click the 'App' Processing sketch.
 This should open Processing.js.
 3. Navigate in the top options bar to Sketch / Import Library / Add Library.
 Search for Beads, click install.
 4. Click the play button in the top left hand corner of the screen.
 This should start the application.
-5. Ensure you have your leap motion controller plugged in if you are intending on using it to control the app.
+5. Ensure you have your leap motion controller plugged in if you are intending on using it to control the app, otherwise you can use your mouse to control the application.

 ## Built With